sedaprotocol/seda-data-proxy/README.md

 ### JSON Path

-If you don't want to expose all API info you can use `jsonPath` to return a subset of the response:
+If you don't want to expose all API info you can use `jsonPath` to return a subset of the response.

 ```jsonc
 {